James Prescott Joule: Honours

 There is a memorial to Joule in the north choir aisle of Westminster Abbey, though he is not buried there, contrary to what some biographies state.
-A statue of Joule by Alfred Gilbert stands in Manchester Town Hall, opposite that of Dalton.
+A statue of Joule by Alfred Gilbert stands in Manchester Town Hall.

 Family

 Joule married Amelia Grimes in 1847.
 She died in 1854, seven years after their wedding.
 They had three children together: a son, Benjamin Arthur Joule (1850–1922), a daughter, Alice Amelia (1852–1899), and a second son, Joe (born 1854, died three weeks later).